tobias-weiss-ai-xr/opendesk-edu/docs/components.md

 ## Intercom Service / Silent Login

-The Intercom Service's role is to enable cross-application integration based on the user's browser interaction as handling authentication when the frontend of an application has to call the API from another application is often a challenge.
+The Intercom Service is deployed in context of Nubus/UMS.
+Its role is to enable cross-application integration based on the user's browser interaction as handling authentication when the frontend of an application has to call the API from another application is often a challenge.

 To establish a session with the Intercom Service an application can use the silent login feature within an iframe.